Primary

 Keep your core tight enough to prevent any arch—if your back bends, the movement becomes inefficient and stressful on your spine.
 Your hands should be about shoulder-width, with fingers spread for a stable base.
 Look at a spot on the floor between your hands, not at the wall.

-Want Handstand Push-Up in your program?
+See where Handstand Push-Up fits in your weekly plan

 Kick up into a handstand against a wall.